swcarpentry/managing-research-software-projects/_episodes/03-mechanics.md

 *   Criteria for decision:
     1. How much do we need this?
     2. How long will it take?

-> ## Checklist for First Day of Software Carpentry Workshop
->
-> 1. As learners arrive,
->     ask them to connect to the network
->     and check that they have software installed.
-> 2. Remind everyone of the Code of Conduct.
-> 3. Circulate the sign-in sheet and photo release form.
-> 4. Distribute sticky notes.
-> 5. Debug remaining software installation problems.
->     *   If someone can't get software working, pair them with someone who has it working.
-> 6. Remind learners of the workshop's goals and schedule.
-> 7. Remind helpers to mingle as well as answer questions.
->
-> Questions or suggestions?
-Email help@software-carpentry.org.
-{: .callout}

 > ## How Do You Manage Your Repository?
 >